Contents

 To evaluate the Socio-demographic characteristics and its association with outcome in Secondary Peritonitis cases in a tertiary care Hospital.

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-This study was conducted in the Department of Surgery IGMC, Shimla over a period of twelve months from January 2021 – December 2021.
+This study was conducted in the Department of Surgery IGMC, Shimla over a period of twelve months from January 2021-December 2021.

 Inclusion Criteria:

-• All adult patients (> 18 years of age) presenting with the clinical diagnosis of perforation peritonitis of either sex.
+• All adult patients (>18 years of age) presenting with the clinical diagnosis of perforation peritonitis of either sex

-• All Patients willing to participate in the study.
+• All Patients willing to participate in the study

 Exclusion Criteria:

-• Patients operated elsewhere before presentation.
+• Patients operated elsewhere before presentation

-• Patients unwilling to participate in the study.
+• Patients unwilling to participate in the study

 • Patients on drugs which alter the level of arterial lactate